b01lers/b01lers-ctf-2021/rev/roulette-wheel/solve/solve.md

 * Once that is done, you must get the character representation of each hex value in the output and merge it together.
-This is hinted at by the "Join us" string.
+This is hinted at by the "Join us" string that is printed when the numbers are incorrect.

 The code for doing so is as follows:
 ```